CodeOctal/CodeOctal/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 **I’m currently working on A cool utility Software for a firm.**
-- 🌱 I’m currently looking for a job
+- 🌱 I’m currently looking for a jobs in IT Industry
 <!-- 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with Placement preparation.
 - 💬 Ask me about my projects.